keo-platforms/.github/profile/README.md

 ### [KeoScout](https://github.com/keo-platforms/keoscout)

-KeoScout is a recruitment platform for global agencies that helps creators monetize their personal brand.
+The easiest way to monetize your personal brand